 The chronological sequence starts with the South Australian Proclamation Tree stamp of 1936, a River Red Gum, Eucalyptus camaldulensis.
 The first real featured plant is the Flannel Flower, Actinotus helianthi 2/-, 8 April 1959.

-It ends with Nepenthes rowaniae featured in a stamp series of carnivorous plants in 2013.
+It ends with Thelymitra campanulata featured in a stamp series of orchids in January 2014.

 Only the first issued stamp with a particular botanical illustration is included when the same illustration is used on stamps with several denominations or re-issues.

-At this stage stamps from Australian Territories, like Christmas Island, are not included.
+At this stage stamps from Australian Territories, like Christmas Island, are not all included.